Freezer Burn Motorized/ Mutant Vehicle Operation Policy

 All Licensed Mutant Vehicles may receive one or more of the following licenses, but must adhere to the standard Policies in place (Amplified Sound policy, Open Fire Policy, etc)

+• Amplified Sound An Amplified Sound system is subject to an on site inspection, and all Amplified Sound must be approved by the Chief Sound Marshal before the event.
 Mutant vehicles must comply with the sound policies of the separate areas of Freezer Burn.
 When the vehicle is in the sound camp area, it must comply with the sound policies and quiet times for the sound camps.
 When the vehicle is in the general camping area, it must comply with the sound policies and quiet times of the camping area.

-Any Mutant Vehicle wishing to use flame effects must have the flame effect system inspected at the venue.
+• Flame Effects Any Mutant Vehicle wishing to use flame effects must have the flame effect system inspected at the venue.
 Mutant Vehicles that fail the flame effect safety inspection will not receive an operating license for the vehicle.
 Only propane gas is permitted for use as a flame effect.
 Liquid fuel such as gasoline, diesel, naphtha, liquid paraffin, etc, is prohibited.

 • All valves, fittings, and hoses, must show a visible CSA mark of certification.
 Components must also be designed for use with propane gas.